Japanese jack mackerel: Feeding

-As a juvenile the Japanese jack mackerel mainly feeds on zooplankters, drift algae and flotsam, throughout its developmental phases.
-Throughout maturity, it has a much wider variety of species that it uses to feed on, although mostly feed on copepods which are small crustaceans normally 1 – 2 mm in size.
-Additionally, the Japanese Jack Mackerel also feeds on small shrimp or other small fish.
-The species normally hunts in large schools but in the case of individuals that are residing in reefs, they have been documented accompanying jellyfish for both feeding and protective purposed.
-The jellyfish are not a part of the Jack Mackerel’s diet, but they use the of the jellyfish as a method for food collection and a way to hide from predators when not a part of a larger school.
+As a juvenile, the Japanese jack mackerel mainly feeds on zooplankton, drift algae and flotsam throughout its developmental phases.
+Throughout maturity, it feeds on a much wider variety of species, although it mostly feeds on copepods, which are small crustaceans normally 1 – 2 mm in size.
+Additionally, the Japanese Jack Mackerel feeds on small shrimp or other small fish.
+The species normally hunts in large schools but in the case of individuals residing in reefs, they have been documented accompanying jellyfish for both feeding and protective purposes.
+The jellyfish are not a part of the jack mackerel's diet, but they rather use the jellyfish as a method for food collection and a way to hide from predators when not a part of a larger school.

 Threats

-As larvae and juveniles, the main threat posed to Japanese jack mackerel are other, larger fish which feed on the vulnerable developing fish as it lacks the mobility of a mature individual.
+As larvae and juveniles, the main threat posed to Japanese jack mackerel are the larger fish which feed on the vulnerable developing fish, as it lacks the mobility of a mature individual.
 As a mature adult, the Jack Mackerel is hunted by other pelagic species such as tuna, sea lions, sharks, and dolphins.
 Additionally, sea birds pose a great threat to both mature and juvenile Japanese Jack mackerel, as juveniles stay closer to the surface and adults venture to shallow waters to occasionally feed.

 Human interactions

 Food

-The Japanese jack mackerel is a fish predominantly caught using trawls, purse seines, traps and on line gear.
+The Japanese jack mackerel is a fish predominantly caught using trawls, purse seines, traps, and on line gear.
 Due to the overfishing and exploitation of wild populations of Japanese Jack Mackerel and their major role in ocean ecosystems, annual catching limits have been applied since 1997.
 This limitation has seen a drastic decrease in Jack Mackerel yields from up to 550,000 tons/year down to between 210,000 – 330,000 tons/year.
 Most of the fish used commercially and for food globally is caught in the wild, with only a small percentage being bred through aquaculture productions.
-Aquaculture of the Japanese Jack mackerel, similarly, capture production has dropped drastically over the year, with now less than 1000 tons/year being produced compared to the 7000 tons produced in the early 1990’s.
+Aquaculture of the Japanese Jack Mackerel, similarly, capture production has dropped drastically over the year, with now less than 1000 tons/year being produced, compared to the 7000 tons produced in the early 1990s.

-Japanese jack mackerel are used in a few ways once caught and are generally canned for use in various dishes or are turned into fish meal.
-Some traditional Japanese dishes use jack mackerel as a key ingredient and it is commonly deep fried ("aji furai" あじフライ), salt-grilled ("shioyaki aji" 塩焼きあじ) or used raw in sushi or as sashimi.
+Japanese jack mackerel are used in a few ways once caught and are generally canned for use in various dishes or turned into fish meal.
+Some traditional Japanese dishes use jack mackerel as a key ingredient; it is commonly prepared as a form of furai (aji-furai あじフライ), salt-grilled (shioyaki-aji 塩焼きあじ), or used raw in sushi or as sashimi.
 In Korean cuisine, the jack mackerel is similarly used deep fried or grilled, and occasionally used in soups.